-A review of the Outcome Measures and SIS revealed a couple of minor discrepancies that were attributed to typographical errors in the Outcome Measures.
-Upon their correction, the results appeared to be appropriate and essentially unremarkable for a facility of this security and custody level.
-It was noted that there was only one escape listed in the last audit year, and only two in the entire audit cycle.
-For a facility with no fences and inmates working at regular jobs in the community, that speaks well of the mission of The Benton Unit.
+A review of the Outcome Measures and SIS appeared to be appropriate and essentially unremarkable for a facility of this security and custody level.
+It was noted that there was only one escape listed in the last audit year, for a facility with no fences and inmates working at regular jobs in the community, that speaks well of the mission of The Benton Unit.